Whiteknight/Acquaintance/README.md

     });
     Console.WriteLine(response.Message);

-The types of Request, Response and the name (`"test"` in the example above) define the req/res channel.
+The types of Request, Response and the topic (`"test"` in the example above) define the request/response channel.

 Acquaintance allows a Request/Response channel to only have zero or one Listener.
 Any attempt to add an additional Listener to an existing channel will throw an Exception.
-Every Request will generate either one response or a default value.
+Every Request will generate either one response (which may be an exception, if the listener threw one) or a default value.

-### Eavesdropping

-Sometimes some part of your system wants to be aware of a request/response conversation without having to `Listen` and generate a response.
-The `Eavesdrop` method allows exactly that.
-An `Eavesdrop` is a pub/sub subscription to the request/response conversation:

-    messageBus.Eavesdrop<MyRequest, MyResponse>(l => l
-        .WithChannelName("test")
-        .InvokeAction(conversation => ...));

-Neither the caller nor the listeners will be aware that the conversation is being eavesdropped on.
-Eavesdrop events contain the complete request and all generated responses, and are published after all responses are received.

-It is possible to make modifications to the request and response objects in an eavesdropper, but as a matter of best practices it is strongly recommended against.

 ## Scatter/Gather